deliverr/recruiting-exercises/inventory-allocator/README.md

 			    --> If there are multiple warehouses from remaining warehouses, then check if a warehouse from the remaining warehouses can completely fulfill your order.
 			    	--> If Yes, then discard the combination of warehouses --> If No, use the combination.

 	--> If nothing in shipment:
 		Proceed Normally for finding a complete warehouse or combination.
 ```
+If you are interested in studying a python version of this improvement, have a look at extra/order_alternative.py

+2. Some kind of priority can also be set into the costs of having multiple items from one warehouse compared to the rest, to be able to come up with a better alternative.

+3. Some kind of optimization modelling could be applied, involving least squares(?)